“Better than a thousand hollow words is one word that brings peace.” -The Dhammapada

 -from the talk of St. Germain with Alphonso Colono – Brother of the Third Degree by Will L. Garver “

 Mantras were a part of the astrological teachings of the Rosicrucian and Gnostic schools of Dr. Arnoldo Krum Heller and Samael Aun Weor, explaining the connection between Zodiac signs and parts of the human body.
-Importantly, Astrology became placed within the context of seeking enlightenment.
+Importantly, Astrology was put into context with the search for enlightenment.
 It was taken out of the mathematical calculations of “destiny” into direct personal contact with spiritual cosmic forces.

-Let say during the sign of Aries governing the head, one exercise was the mantra “I” (pronounced as “E” in the word “eagle”) for one hour activating the chakra of the third eye.
+For example during the sign of Aries governing the head, one exercise was to pronounce the mantra “I” (“EEEEEEEEEEEE” like “E” in the word “eagle”) for one hour activating the chakra of the third eye.
 Another one was a special prayer to connect with the Divine Being governing the Heart Temple of the main star of the constellation of Aries.

 Mantras can be also used during the times of the 4 cardinal points of the year for mystics to experience for themselves the profound effects of related cosmic and internal spiritual forces.

 The Wheel of the Year resonated in Sacred Hindu Mantras

 Solstices and equinoxes are marvelous times of the year to practice mantras and to get more in touch with the spiritual.